Kintuda/golang-bootstrap-project/README.md

 - Gin for routing
 - pgx for database driver (postgresql)
-- go-migrate for handling migration
+- go-migrate for handling migrations
 - zap for logging
+- go-env for configuring environment variables
+- cobra for cli

 ### How to configure application